 Access and Service Improvement Ambassador

 William McKeown, 30, has had prophylactic treatment for severe haemophilia A since he was 5 years old.
 He doesn’t have any target joint problems and his condition is well-managed so that it doesn’t impact on his quality of life.
 However, he is very conscious that despite improvements in available treatment for bleeding disorders over the last few decades, not all of his peers are as fortunate.
-It’s this disparity in care and outcomes that has inspired William to serve as a patient advocate across several organisations in the past 8 years, including the UK Haemophilia Society, Haemophilia Northern Ireland and the European Haemophilia Consortium.
+It’s this disparity in care and outcomes that has inspired William to serve as a patient advocate across several organisations in the past 8 years.
+These include the UK Haemophilia Society as well as other separate organisations such as the European Haemophilia Consortium and Haemophilia NI.
 He has volunteered as the Haemophilia Society’s Access & Service Improvement Ambassador since 2020.

 Although William confesses that he wasn’t that sporty growing up (by choice, not through any limitations resulting from his condition!) today William enjoys road cycling, sailing, and running (including a recent half marathon).

 William explains, “I want to help ensure that people living with bleeding disorders get the quality of care that they deserve and so it’s very important that our voices are represented in high level debates and forums about treatments and care.

 “A sense of community and support is also vital.
 My family had no known history of haemophilia when I was born, and I didn’t know anyone else with the condition until my early ‘20s.
 Now, being so involved with patient organisations, I can see how much I was missing in terms of peer support and sharing experiences with people who just ‘get it’.
 If you can get more involved, whether with your local group or as a volunteer, then the rewards are so worth it.”